Polina Perelstein

 Kiki Onyeagocha

-Kiki Onyeagocha is a junior from Germantown, Tennessee.
+Kiki Onyeagocha is a Senior from Germantown, Tennessee.
 She is also a part of the UA Lacrosse Team.
 She is majoring in Neuroscience and minoring in General Business.
 She is involved with the University’s Honors College, and she is a part of the STEM path to MBA program.
 After she graduates college with her MBA, she plans to attend Medical school.
 Her tentative plans are to become a dermatologist or surgeon with her own practice and later her own cosmetics/eczema medicine line.
 By working in Dr. Castagna’s lab, she is excited to gain research experience and new knowledge.

 Ryan Quinlan

-Ryan Quinlan is a sophomore at the University of Alabama from Omaha, Nebraska.
+Ryan Quinlan is a Junior at the University of Alabama from Omaha, Nebraska.
 He is majoring in neuroscience with a minor in chemistry.
 After graduation, he plans to go to medical school and his long-term goal is to practice family medicine.
 He is very excited to be working in Dr. Castagna’s lab with the goal of gaining more experience with the research process as well as learn about data collection and analysis.

 Myka Roethel